Tim Garland - Enter the Fire - Jazz Journal International

 It's important to stress that, because Garland rejects the notion enthusiastically voiced by followers of his Lammas work that 'you can create jazz purely from European sources'.
 His work here seeks to memorialise the American musicians who have inspired him - notably Bill Evans and Ornette Coleman, though listeners will soon detect an admiration for Coltrane, Henderson and Brecker as well.

-is an agreeably commited opener, and there's more excellent Presencer on Spirit
+Elsewhere Simon is an agreeably commited opener, and there's more excellent Presencer on Spirit and the closing Inconclusion.

 A very enjoyable and stimulating record then, which is also a most significant one, announcing the arrival of a musician who I suspect is destined for great things.